-During the year ended December 31, 2015, the Company re-assessed its reclamation costs at each of its mines based on updated mine life estimates, rehabilitation and closure plans.
-The total undiscounted amount of estimated cash flows required to settle the Company's obligations is \$1.5 million, which has been discounted using a risk free rate of 0.74%, of which \$0.9 million of the reclamation obligation relates to the Platosa mine, and \$0.6 million relates to the Miguel Auza mine.
-The present value of the reclamation liabilities may be subject to change based on management's current estimates, changes in the remediation technology or changes to applicable laws and regulations.
+During the year ended December 31, 2016, the Company re-assessed its reclamation costs at each of its mines based on updated mine life estimates, rehabilitation and closure plans.
+The total undiscounted amount of estimated cash flows required to settle the Company's obligations is \$1.3 million of which \$0.8 million of the reclamation obligation relates to the Platosa mine, and \$0.5 million relates to the Miguel Auza mine.
+The present value of the reclamation liabilities, which has been discounted using a risk free rate of 1.06%, may be subject to change based on management's current estimates, changes in the remediation technology or changes to applicable laws and regulations.
 Such changes will be recorded in the accounts of the Company as they occur.